Dan J. Harkey

 • A Certificate of Incumbency that identifies all general and limited partners should be obtained.

-General partners have the sole right and authority to bind a limited partnership.
-However, the partnership agreement may limit the general partner's power.
+Authorized agents of the limited Partnership have the sole right and authority to bind the limited Partnership.
+However, the Partnership's agreement may limit the general partner’s power.
 For example, certain loans may be prohibited.
 There may also be limited partner consent rights to specific actions.

 • How should the signature blocks look?